Skip to content

 Being given this status is certainly a form of recognition of the uniqueness of the site, but also places a great deal of responsibility on the shoulders of the conservation staff who work here.

-On a world scale, natural heather habitats are extremely rare: rarer than rainforest.
-According to the Moorland Association, 75% of the world's remaining heather moorland is found in Britain and that habitat has been declining rapidly.
+On a world scale, natural heather habitats are extremely rare.
+Brimham’s moor is made up of both wet and dry heath.
+This is a nationally important landscape as, according to the EU Habitats Directive, 35% of Europe’s dry heathland is found in the UK and that habitat has been declining rapidly.

 Brimham moor has the particular distinction of being home to three local varieties: ling heather, bell heather and cross-leaved heath.
 With its rapid growth and extended root system, if left unattended, bracken would soon damage the heather moorland beyond repair.